thisissoon/standups-backend/README.md

 A simple Express, PostgresSQL and Sequelize Web API and Database for the storage and serving of data from SOON_'s once daily morning stand-ups.

-This project was used as a learning tool for the Express application generator, Sequelize and relational databases.
+This project was used as a learning tool for the Express application generator, Sequelize, relational databases, HAL API structure and api blueprint.

 This API is used with other web services where SOON_ standup data is required.
 For example CLIs where standup data can be entered and posted  to this server to be saved.